gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 because we saw approximately parallel relationships for the two groups in Figure \@ref(fig:Figure8-18).

-(ref:fig8-19) Plot of estimated model for *FYGPA* vs *SATM* by *SEX* of students (female line is thicker red line).
+(ref:fig8-19) Plot of estimated model for *FYGPA* vs *SATM* by *GENDER* of students (female line is thicker dark line).
 Dashed lines aid in seeing the consistent vertical difference of 0.313 in the two estimated lines based on the model containing a different intercept for each group.

 <div class="figure">
 <img src="08-multipleLinearRegression_files/figure-html/Figure8-19-1.png" alt="(ref:fig8-19)" width="576" />